Hong Kong ex-publisher Jimmy Lai testifies he didn't ask Pence, Pompeo to take action against city

 Upon entering the court, Lai waved and smiled at his family members, who sat next to the city’s Roman Catholic Cardinal Joseph Zen.

-During the hearing, Lai said that he had introduced former U.S. officials Paul Wolfowitz and Jack Keane to Tsai — whom he called a friend.
-It was because Tsai wanted to know more about the thinking of then President Donald Trump’s administration back then, he said.
+During the hearing, Lai said that he had introduced former U.S. officials Paul Wolfowitz and Jack Keane to Tsai, whom he called a friend.

 He said he wanted to help Taiwan to know how to better deal with the U.S., because the island was the only democracy of Chinese people.